-Let’s be clear: Samuel Blais has not fully established himself in the NHL, and he is not an inherently better player than Robby Fabbri.
-With that said, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
+And while Thomas may be the longterm better player, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
 He made his NHL debut in the 2017-18 season, and his AHL numbers were outstanding, with 40 points in 42 games and one hat trick.

 The secret with Blais was size.
-When he was drafted, he was undersized at just 5-f00t-9, 165 pounds.
+When the team drafted him, he was undersized at just 5-foot-9, 165 pounds.
 He has since sprouted, now standing 6-foot-2 and weighing 205.
-Despite the growth, he has not shed any of the speed or playmaking skill that warranted him consideration in the draft.
-He’s now looked at as a great prospect, one of the better in the Blues’ system behind some of the honorable mentions listed above.
-If Blais can grow from a sixth round pick to a top six star for the Blues, he could move even higher on this list as the greatest steal of the Armstrong era.
+Despite the growth, he has not shed any of the speed or playmaking skills that warranted his consideration in the draft.
+If Blais can grow from a sixth-round pick to a playoff contributor to a top-six star for the Blues, he could move even higher on this list as the greatest steal of the Armstrong era.

 3) 2015: Vince Dunn, Pick 56

 Vince Dunn exploded onto the NHL scene in the 2017-18 season, seemingly out of nowhere.
-He overtook defensive prospects like Jake Walman and Jordan Schmaltz in last season’s training camp, and became a fixture on the big league club.
+He overtook defensive prospects like Jake Walman and Jordan Schmaltz in that season’s training camp and became a fixture on the big league club.
 In the long run, it seems likely he will quarterback a power play unit and play consistently on the top four.
 That the Blues drafted such a player late in the second round indicates that they know what they’re doing in the draft, particularly on defense.

 2) 2012: Colton Parayko, Pick 86

 Speaking of defensemen the Blues found later in the draft, Colton Parayko has become the Blues’ foremost defenseman and now looks to replace Alex Pietrangelo as the top righty on the team.
 But the Blues took him deep in the third round in 2012.
-The Blues were enamored with Parayko long before he was drafted, literally hiding him as well as they could in rural Alberta so that they could take him in the middle rounds.
+Armstrong was enamored with Parayko long before he was drafted, literally hiding him as well as the team could in rural Alberta so that they could take him in the middle rounds.